 A Roth IRA offers many benefits to retirement savers.
 Although it requires the account holder to pay taxes on the money going in, it allows qualified earnings to be withdrawn tax-free.
 This gives workers a chance to contribute to a tax-advantaged account, let the money grow tax-free and never pay taxes again on withdrawals.

-Here are the best Roth IRA accounts to open in September 2019:
+Best Roth IRA accounts to open in October 2019:

 - Charles Schwab: Best overall